 You log into your office PC or email account and a message pops up: it’s time to change your password (opens in new tab).
-Unless you use a free password manager, you roll your eyes, change ‘c0mpanyN4me13’ to ‘c0mpanyN4me14’, are rewarded with a green tick, and go about your business.
+Unless you use a free password manager (or even a paid password manager), you roll your eyes, change ‘c0mpanyN4me13’ to ‘c0mpanyN4me14’, are rewarded with a green tick, and go about your business.

 Deep down you know it’s not good practice, but the rules enforced by many online services make it the only way to create passwords you’ll actually remember.

 Many of these regulations derive from a set of recommendations published by the US National Institute of Standards and Technology (opens in new tab) (NIST) in 2003.
 They were intended to make users’ passwords harder to guess, but did so at the expense of user friendliness.